stasjok/mini.nvim/readmes/mini-visits.md

 > [!NOTE]
 > This was previously hosted at a personal `echasnovski` GitHub account.
 It was transferred to a dedicated organization to improve long term project stability.
 See more details [here](https://github.com/nvim-mini/mini.nvim/discussions/1970).

-⦿ This is a part of [mini.nvim](https://github.com/nvim-mini/mini.nvim) library.
-Please use [this link](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-visits.md) if you want to mention this module.
+⦿ This is a part of [mini.nvim](https://nvim-mini.org/mini.nvim) library.
+Please use [this link](https://nvim-mini.org/mini.nvim/readmes/mini-visits) if you want to mention this module.

 ⦿ All contributions (issues, pull requests, discussions, etc.) are done inside of 'mini.nvim'.

-⦿ See the repository page to learn about common design principles and configuration recipes.
+⦿ See [whole library documentation](https://nvim-mini.org/mini.nvim/doc/mini-nvim) to learn about general design principles, disable/configuration recipes, and more.

+⦿ See [MiniMax](https://nvim-mini.org/MiniMax) for a full config example that uses this module.

 ---

-If you want to help this project grow but don't know where to start, check out [contributing guides of 'mini.nvim'](https://github.com/nvim-mini/mini.nvim/blob/main/CONTRIBUTING.md) or leave a Github star for 'mini.nvim' project and/or any its standalone Git repositories.
+If you want to help this project grow but don't know where to start, check out [contributing guides of 'mini.nvim'](https://nvim-mini.org/mini.nvim/CONTRIBUTING) or leave a Github star for 'mini.nvim' project and/or any its standalone Git repositories.

 ## Demo

 <!-- Demo source: https://github.com/nvim-mini/assets/blob/main/demo/demo-visits.mp4 -->
 https://github.com/nvim-mini/mini.nvim/assets/24854248/ad8ff054-9b95-4e9c-84b1-b39ddba9d7d3

-**Note**: This demo uses custom `vim.ui.select()` from [mini.pick](https://github.com/nvim-mini/mini.nvim/blob/main/readmes/mini-pick.md).
+**Note**: This demo uses custom `vim.ui.select()` from [mini.pick](https://nvim-mini.org/mini.nvim/readmes/mini-pick).

 ## Features